Forward Clinical Limited, Acceptable Use Policy

 - Forward must not be used for unauthorised commercial gain including marketing, advertising and selling goods or services.

-- Users of Forward must identify themselves accurately and as fully as is necessary to be correctly identified by other healthcare professionals.
-Users are responsible for maintaining their own identifiers including Profession, Grade, Hospital and Specialty as laid out in “Settings”.
+- Users of Forward must identify themselves accurately and as fully as is necessary to be correctly identified by other healthcare and affiliated professionals using the App.
+Users are responsible for maintaining their own identifiers including, but not limited to, Profession, Grade, Hospital, Care home, Council and Speciality as laid out in “Settings”.
+You are responsible for ensuring that any person with whom you communicate is the person that you think them to be (i.e. ensure that they are not using a false identify).

 - Users of Forward must not attempt to interfere with its software, dashboard or databases.
 Users have an implied responsibility to report any interference with Forward technology in order to protect patient data and promote patient safety

 - Users must keep their Forward PIN confidential and secure, as well as the password to any email account linked to their Forward account.
 It is recommended (but not essential) that users also protect their device by touch or PIN identification.
-We recommend that users avoid the 10 most common PIN combinations and set a PIN that is different to that used to access the device.
+We recommend that users avoid the 10 most common PIN combinations and set a PIN that is different from that used to access the device.
+You must not transfer the App to anyone else; if you loan your device then you must delete the App first.

 - If Users opt to use Touch ID either for their device or for Forward, they must ensure that only they have access to the application i.e. no one else has a fingerprint enabled on their device.

-- Communication via Forward is presumed to be of a professional nature and users should be aware that the content of messages relating to patients may on occasion be requested as part of investigations or audits, and may also be disclosed under the Freedom of Information Act 2000, the Data Protection Act 2018 (GDPR) and amendments and Freedom of Information (Scotland) Act 2002.
+- Communication via Forward is presumed to be of a professional nature and users should be aware that the content of messages relating to patients may on occasion be requested as part of investigations or audits, and may also be disclosed under the Freedom of Information Act 2000, the Data Protection Act 2018 (GDPR) and amendments and Freedom of Information (Scotland) Act 2002 in cases where an NHS Trust is the data controller and there is a data processing agreement in place between the Trust and Forward

 - Users are responsible, within reason, for seeking support from the Forward team when a technical or other issue arises.
 Failure to do so could technically result in a breakdown of communication which may put patients at risk.
 Forward are responsible for providing timely and effective support to users.